 People and corporations are naturally involved in a tangle of relationships, both personal and professional.
 Your personal reputation and the reputation of your company are inextricably tied to how well you handle relationships with other employees, customers, consultants, vendors, family, and friends.
-Your ability to act impartially, and to look as if you are acting impartially, is key to your fulfilling your end of the employer-employee contract.
+Your ability to act impartially, and

 Your daughter is applying to a prestigious university.
 Since admission to the school is difficult, your daughter has planned the process carefully.
 She has consistently achieved high marks, taken preparatory courses for entrance exams, and participated in various extracurricular activities.
 When you tell one of your best customers about her activities, he offers to write her a letter of recommendation.
-He's an alumnus of the school and is one of its most active fundraisers.
+He's an alumnus of the school and is one of its most active fund-raisers.
 Although he's a customer, you also regularly play golf together, and your families have socialized together on occasion.